 top of page

-Keith in the Shop Door_edited.jpg
+Keith in the Shop Door

-About Keith Nix Knives:
+About Keith Nix Knives, Black Mountain

-North Carolina Knife Maker
+North Carolina Custom Knife Maker

-Family Business, How We Operate
+Family Owned Business, How We Operate

 We Are A Family Business, Doing Business Locally Whenever Possible.
-We treat people the way we like to be treated, by placing a high value on honesty and integrity in all we do.
+We treat people the way we like to be treated by placing a high value on honesty and integrity in all we do.

 Learn About Keith Nix Knives And The Knife Making Shop